mreveil/seing/README.md

 SEING is a C/C++ package for fingerprint calculations suitable for machine learning studies of molecular systems.

-Fingerprints (in this context) are numerical representations of chemical environment designed to be invariant under property-perseving operations such as permutation of atoms of the same nature, geometric rotation, etc.
+Fingerprints (in this context) are numerical representations of chemical environments designed to be invariant under property-perseving operations such as permutation of atoms of the same nature, geometric rotation, etc.